0xB10C/ofac-sanctioned-digital-currency-addresses/README.md

 [`sdn_advanced.xml`][2] file.
 The tools supports the following output formats:
 - `TXT` file format (one address per line)
 - `JSON` file containing a list of addresses
+- `CSV` file containing a list of addresses

 ## Automatically Updated Lists